Salem witch trials: Accusations

 The trials began after a few local women in Salem Village were accused of witchcraft by four young girls, Betty Parris (9), Abigail Williams (11), Ann Putnam Jr. (12), and Elizabeth Hubbard (17).
 The accusations centered around the concept of "affliction", and the women accused of having caused physical and mental harm to the girls through witchcraft.

-Recorded witchcraft executions in New England
+Recorded witchcraft sentencing in New England

 The earliest recorded witchcraft execution was that of Alse Young in 1647 in Hartford, Connecticut, the start of the Connecticut Witch Trials which lasted until 1663.
 Historian Clarence F. Jewett included a list of other people executed in New England in his 1881 book.

+Elizabeth Morse had been accused and placed on house arrest in the early 1680s in Newbury, Massachusetts.
+She had been found guilty of witchcraft because seventeen witnesses testified.

 Political context

 New England had been settled by religious dissenters seeking to build a Bible-based society according to their own chosen discipline.
 The original 1629 Royal Charter of the Massachusetts Bay Colony was vacated in 1684, after which King James II installed Sir Edmund Andros as the governor of the Dominion of New England.
 Andros was ousted in 1689 after the "Glorious Revolution" in England replaced the Catholic James II with the Protestant co-rulers William and Mary.

 Simon Bradstreet and Thomas Danforth, the colony's last leaders under the old charter, resumed their posts as governor and deputy governor, but lacked constitutional authority to rule because the old charter had been vacated.
 At the same time, tensions erupted between English colonists settling in "the Eastward" (the present-day coast of Maine) and French-supported Wabanaki people of that territory in what came to be known as King William's War.
 This was 13 years after the devastating King Philip's War with the Wampanoag and other indigenous tribes in southern and western New England.
 In October 1690, Sir William Phips led an unsuccessful attack on French-held Quebec.
 Between 1689 and 1692, Native Americans continued to attack many English settlements along the Maine coast, leading to the abandonment of some of the settlements and resulting in a flood of refugees into areas like Essex County.